PaulieScanlon/tavus-api-sample-astro-project/README.md

-# Tavus API sample Astro project
+# Tavus Test App

-To use this repository [sign up](https://app.tavus.io/signup) to Tavus and create an API key.
+Create an AI avatar using the [Replica API](https://docs.tavusapi.com/sections/introduction)

 ## Getting started

+1. To use this test app [sign up](https://app.tavus.io/signup) to Tavus and create an API key.
-Rename `.env.example` to `.env` and add your Tavus API key.
+2. Rename `.env.example` to `.env` and add your Tavus API key.

 ### Install dependencies